Deep Learning: The Unreasonable Effectiveness of Randomness

 Which tells you that your choice of learning algorithm “rigs” how it arrives at a solution.
 Randomness is ubiquitous and it does not matter how you regularize your network or what the SGD variant that you employ, the network just seems to evolve (if you set the right random conditions) towards convergence!
 What are the properties of SGD that leads to machines that can learn?
 Are the properties tied to differentiation or is it something more general?
 If we can teach a network to perform SGD, can we teach it to perform this unknown generalized learning method?

 The effectiveness of this randomness was in fact demonstrated earlier this year in a paper: “A Powerful Generative Model Using Random Weights for the Deep Image Representation” also co-authored by John Hopcroft that showed that you could generate realistic imagery using randomly initialized networks without any training!
 How could this be possible?
+(Editor’s Note: Initialization with random weights is certainly better than non-random weights, unless those weights are from a pre-trained network)

 Therefore to understand Deep Learning, we must embrace randomness.
 Randomness arises from maximum entropy, which interestingly enough is not without its own structure!
 The memory capacity of a neural network seems to be highest the closer to random the weights are.
 The strangeness here is that Randomness is ubiquitous in the universe.
 The arrow of time is reflected by the direction towards greater entropy.
 How then is it that this property is also the basis of learning machines?